presnick/ProgramsInformationPeople/_sources/Installation/FirstSteps.rst

 There are a couple more configuration changes that I highly recommend.
 You don't absolutely have to do these, but they're very useful.
 Most importantly, they will allow you to cut and paste in the git bash window.

+Depending upon what version of Git Bash you download, you may not be able to complete each of these steps in exactly this way.
+Don't worry!
+You can google or reach out for help with changing things about your Git Bash installation.
+Even if you don't complete these steps, you can still run Python programs and use the Unix commands we discuss in this book.

 #.
 Close the git bash window if you haven't already.

 #.
 In the Windows menu, right click on git bash and choose "Run as Administrator".
 This will allow you to change some of the configurations.